 As markup languages display texts, buttons, images, etc, stylesheets style these contents and make them look organized and beautiful, very beautiful.

-CSS (Cascading Style Sheets) is an example of a StyleSheet and it is what I recommend you learn because it is most widely used and required by companies looking for web developers.
-CSS3 is the last released version of CSS and lots of websites are making use of its features, it will do you more good if you learn it.
+CSS (Cascading Style Sheets) is an example of a StyleSheet and it is what you should learn because it is most widely used and required by companies looking for web developers.
+CSS3 is the latest release of CSS and lots of websites are making use of its features, it will do you more good if you learn it.